-Once you’ve given us the green light, we begin the full migration.
+Once you’ve given us the green light, we begin the complete migration.
 Typically, a project can take two weeks to complete, depending on the complexity of the data.
-The variability can be due to the number of records, possible need for data cleansing, data filtering, possible changes in the data process flow, number of source systems, and so on.
+The variability can be due to the number of records, possible need for data cleansing, data filtering, potential changes in the data process flow, number of source systems, etc.

 Overtime and Budget: What causes them?
 Why do I have CRM data migration delays or price increase?

-More often than not, a client will have additional requests at times when an agreement is already in place and/or when tech engineers have begun the project.
-If you want to change something or modify the process, then this will cost extra time and effort which of course translates to more costs.
+More often than not, a client will have additional requests when an agreement is already in place or when tech engineers have begun the project.
+If you want to change something or modify the process, this will cost extra time and effort, which translates to more costs.

 These additional requests typically come after the initial call with the sales rep and account manager and after the agreement is signed.
-So, it is up to the discretion of the client to inform all necessary requirements and object/fields mapping details beforehand.
+It is up to the client’s discretion to inform all requirements and object/field mapping details beforehand.

-If however, a client realizes that changes need to be made after the agreed-upon scope, we urge the client to understand that once this happens, the timeline and cost of the project will be modified based on the newly requested modifications.
+If, however, a client realizes that changes need to occur after the agreed-upon scope, we urge the client to understand that this will modify the project’s timeline and costs.

-Internal discussions surrounding strategy over mapping, pipeline/stages setup, and testing verification can take some time for the customer, especially when you’re trying to run a business whilst moving solutions.
-You will need internal meetings and stakeholder agreement to secure much of this information, and we see many customers that are delayed for these reasons.
+Internal discussions surrounding strategy over mapping, pipeline/stages setup, and testing verification can take some time for the customer, especially when running a business while moving solutions.
+You will need internal meetings and stakeholder agreement to secure much of this information, and we see many customers that y there delayed for these reasons.

 Overtime and budget: Providing multiple samples

-Sample migrations are connected to additional requests concerning mapping.
+Sample migrations are great but should only be done once.
 To run the migration correctly during the first attempt, look through the mapping carefully and attentively.
 If not, it will take extra time.
 We can map objects and their related fields for you, or you can do it on your own.
-Learn how to map your own fields here.
+Learn how to map your fields here.

 Overtime and budget: Complex mapping requests and data filtering

-If the client informs the service team about complex mapping requirements and data filtering before the launch of the full migration and/or before signing the agreement, it will be included in the migration price.
+If the client informs the service team about complex mapping requirements and data filtering before the launch of the full migration and before signing the agreement, it will include the migration price.
 If this notice is given after the fact, a project will go up in price and timeline.

 Delays and increased expenses all have to do with timing and conversation.
-If you want something done after the scope is agreed upon and/or our engineers have started your migration, those additional efforts will be factored into the timeline and budget of the project.
+Suppose you want something done after the scope is agreed upon and our engineers have started your migration.
+In that case, those additional efforts will be factored into the timeline and budget of the project.

 Trujay team members always want to meet all clients’ requirements and business needs.
 We are always ready to help and guide you through the process, but take the nuances described above into account to make your migration smoother and faster.

 We want all of our clients to get everything they need, as we know that one size never fits all and every business is unique.
-We pride ourselves on transparency, so if you see that a price has gone up and/or a timeline has been extended, know that it is up to the discretion of the client for either situation to occur.
+We pride ourselves on transparency, so if you see that a price has gone up and a timeline extends, know that it is up to the client’s discretion for either situation to occur.
 Nevertheless, we will do our best to accommodate and prepare you for the future of your business.